jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 When Apples’s first introduced me to the concept of <i>game jams</i> back in 2017, my mind was blown.
 Sure, I had been developing games for about sixteen years at that point in my life—but never in my wildest dreams was I thinking I could build an entire game in 72 hours!
 That was absolutely unimaginable to me.

 Well, Alchemic “Apples” Appelli showed me the way to this potential reality.
-I joined up for LD41 as my first ever game jam experience along with him and one other and we created “Drunkest Dungeon" together.
+He recruited me along with one other to compete in LD40 as my first ever game jam experience and together we created “Drunkest Dungeon."

 <!-- TODO: Link to Drunkest Dungeon? -->